dvdjrnx/dvdjrnx.github.io/README.md

 <br>

 This project was a prototyping test explored as part of my 3D and AR/VR work with Shopify.
-It tested `<model-viewer>`'s `getDimensions()` method for performance viability in a project that required quickly assessing a model's dimensions to facilitate further business logic down the line.
+It tested model-viewer's `getDimensions()` method for performance viability in a project that required quickly assessing a model's dimensions to facilitate further business logic down the line.

 The prototype mounts a `<model-viewer>` instance when a file is dropped on the UI's drop zone, and the `<model-viewer>`'s `src` attribute is set to an object URL of the model.
 The moment the model loads, `getDimensions()` is called and x, y, and z dimensions are displayed.